dlkokhta/workspacebridge-backend/README.md

 ### Authentication
 - Register & login with email/password
-- Google OAuth 2.0 (one-click sign-in)
+- Google OAuth 2.0 (one-click sign-in) — token is **never put in the redirect URL**.
+The callback mints a short-lived single-use `AuthExchangeCode`, the frontend POSTs it to `/auth/exchange`, and tokens are returned in the response body
 - Email verification required before login (24h token)
-- Forgot / reset password via email (1h token)
+- Forgot / reset password via email (1h token) — runs the real work **asynchronously** so unknown / known emails have identical response timing (no enumeration via timing oracle)
-- TOTP 2FA — Google Authenticator / Authy compatible (enable, disable, verify on login)
+- TOTP 2FA — Google Authenticator / Authy compatible
 - JWT access token (15m) + refresh token (7d) with rotation on every refresh
+- **Separate `JWT_REFRESH_SECRET`** — leaking the access-token secret can't be turned into forged refresh tokens
 - Refresh tokens stored as **argon2 hashes** in the database; plaintext never persists
-- HttpOnly, `sameSite: strict` refresh cookie (CSRF-resistant)
+- HttpOnly refresh cookie with **env-driven `SameSite`** — same-site deployments use `lax`/`strict`, cross-domain (e.g. Vercel + Render) use `none` + `secure: true`
 - O(1) session lookup via `sessionId` embedded in the refresh JWT
+- **Constant-time credentials check** — `argon2.verify` runs against a dummy hash for unknown emails / Google-only accounts so attackers can't enumerate users by response timing
+- **Generic `Invalid credentials` response** for every login failure mode (unknown email, wrong password, Google-only account) — no message-based enumeration

+### Two-factor authentication
+- Enable / disable / verify on login
+- **Pending setup staged in a separate table** — `/auth/2fa/generate` writes to `PendingTwoFactorSetup`, not to the user row.
+Abandoned setups never leave orphan secrets behind.
+15-minute TTL.
+- **Disabling 2FA requires password re-auth** — a hijacked session + authenticator alone is not enough
+- TOTP secrets **encrypted at rest** (AES-256-GCM via `ENCRYPTION_KEY`); a DB dump no longer hands an attacker every user's seed
+- **Per-tempToken replay protection** — each 2FA pre-auth token carries a `jti`; the matching `TwoFactorAttempt` row is burned on first success or after 5 failed guesses, regardless of source IP
+- **Per-IP rate limit** of 5/min on `/auth/2fa/verify` on top of the per-token cap
+- 2FA pre-auth tokens cannot be used as access tokens (rejected by the JWT strategy)

-### Account safety
+### Account safety & rate limiting
-- Account lockout after **5 failed login attempts** (15-minute cooldown)
+- Account lockout after **5 failed login attempts** (15-minute cooldown) using Prisma's atomic `{ increment: 1 }` so concurrent requests can't undercount toward the threshold
+- Lockout state is **only revealed once the password is correct** — wrong-password attempts return the same generic error so attackers can't probe for the lock
 - Per-user **session cap of 10** — oldest session evicted on new login
-- Hourly **cleanup job** purges expired sessions and tokens
+- Hourly **cleanup job** purges expired sessions, tokens, OAuth exchange codes, 2FA attempts, and pending 2FA setups
-- Per-endpoint rate limiting on auth flows
+- Per-endpoint rate limiting:
-- 2FA pre-auth tokens cannot be used as access tokens
+  - `/auth/login` — 5 / 5 min per IP
+  - `/auth/forgot-password` — 3 / 15 min per IP
+  - `/auth/2fa/verify` — 5 / min per IP
+- `trust proxy` driven by `TRUST_PROXY` env so `req.ip` reflects the real client behind a reverse proxy (Vercel, Render, Cloudflare) — required for honest session IP tracking and per-IP throttling

+### Realtime authentication
+- Socket gateways (`/chat`, `/whiteboard`, `/shared-tasks`) verify the JWT at connect **and** drop the connection on every event once the access token's `exp` has passed (the client refreshes via `/auth/refresh` and reconnects)

 ### Workspace management
 - Freelancers create workspaces per client (name, description, color, status)